Mount Bruce (Western Australia)

 Mount Bruce lies 62 km northwest of Mount Meharry, the highest peak in the state.
 It is a part of the Hamersley Range in the Pilbara.
 A number of walks exist on the mountain including the relatively easy Marandoo walk that offers a view over the Marandoo minesite, the more difficult Honey Hakea walk and the summit track.

 Mount Bruce reaches 1234 m, being 15 m lower than Mount Meharry.

-The Aboriginal name for the mountain is Punurrunha.